Top 5 desktop browsers for privacy

 One great thing about Firefox is its built-in “Containers” functionality.
-This serves to keep your online life separate, meaning you can do banking on one tab, shopping in another, and work in the next.
-Each tab acts as a separate session with its own settings so that you are not cross tracked.
+This serves to keep your online life separate, meaning you can do banking on one tab, shopping in another, and work on the next.
+Each tab acts as a separate session with its own settings so that you are not cross-tracked.

 Key features of Firefox: